Singer Motors: Motor cars

 Singer's first tricar was the Tri-Voiturette.
-It was powered by a 2+1/2 hp engine, and offered in two models, the No. 1 (passenger facing backward) and Mo.
-2 (passenger facing forward); both fitted the passenger seat well behind the rear axle.
+It was powered by a 2+1/2 hp engine, and offered in two models, the No. 1 (passenger facing backward) and No. 2 (passenger facing forward); both fitted the passenger seat well behind the rear axle.

 At the 1902 Cordingly Show, at the Islington Agricultural Hall, Singer showed two commercial variants of the Tri-Voiturette, the Motor Carrier, one for tradesmen, one for dairymen.

 The Tri-Voiturette was replaced by another tricar, which had two front wheels and a driven rear, more horsepower, and a coachbuilt body, but with the passenger now in front of the driver.

 Muriel Hind drove a Singer Tricar in the 1906 Land's End to John O'Groats Trial, with aviation pioneer Hilda Hewlett as her passenger and mechanic.
 She also drove a tricar in the twenty four hour London to Edinburgh Trial, again with a female passenger, making good time in torrential rain.

 The first Singer-designed car was the 4-cylinder 2.4-litre 12/14 of 1906.
 The engine was bought in from Aster.

 Singer made their first four-wheel car in 1905.
 It was designed by Scottish engineer Alexander Craig and was a variant of a design he had done for Lea-Francis having a 2-cylinder 1853 or 2471 cc engine.

 The Craig engine was replaced in 1906 by White & Poppe engines in Singer's two light car models.
 These were a 7 hp twin and a 12/14 four-cylinder.
 These were joined by a White & Poppe-engined Doctor's Brougham and two Auster-powered tourers, a 12/14 and a 20/22.

 For 1907, the Lea-Francis design was dropped and a range of two-, three- and four-cylinder models was launched, using White and Poppe engines.
 The Aster engined models were dropped in 1909 and a new range of larger cars introduced.
 All cars were now White and Poppe powered.

 Singer experimented with a cyclecar, powered by a transversely-mounted aircooled engine in 1911–12.
 Instead, the company built a light car, the Ten, which debuted in 1912 with a 10 hp 1096 cc four-cylinder engine; its main drawback was a three-speed transmission built into the rear axle.
 The Ten was the company's first big seller.
 The same year, two years after George Singer's death, the "bicycle wheel" radiator emblem was deleted.
 That year's primary product was a 16/20, powered by a White & Poppe engine.

 The use of their own power plants spread through the range until by the outbreak of the First World War all models except the low-volume 3.3-litre 20 hp were so equipped.